cds-snc/platform-forms-client/public/static/content/en/sla.md

 ### GC Forms infrastructure providers are responsible for:

-- Delivering emails with end-user data to the provided government email addresses.
+- Delivering emails with end-user data to the provided government email addresses, if forms were published forms prior to June 11, 2025.
 - Providing AWS service cloud infrastructure.
 - Enforcing the [AWS terms of service](https://aws.amazon.com/service-terms/).